charles0830/chess-mashup/README.md

 but in this game, it's hard to hard to wrap your *eyes* around it. 👀
 It's innovative. 🍷🤔

+Some may say this cube seems too big, but I say it seems almost impossible to design a reasonable starting arrangement for a cube like this.

 or...

-# Chessgocala, or: Frankenstein's Board Game, or: What Game Should We Play?
+## Frankenstein's Board Game, or: What Game Should We Play?

 Board game mashup.
 How many abstract board games can you play on the same board?
 How many rule sets can you combine?